 From grocery stores to public transit, social distancing has impacted the way in which you go about your day.
 As one of the most essential methods of fighting the spread of COVID-19, workers, families, and everyone in between are asked to stay at least six feet apart in public spaces and at work in order to mitigate the spread of the virus.

 While many professionals affected by the pandemic were able to adapt to remote work arrangements, construction workers that were deemed essential have continued to work on-site.
-Because labor-intensive tasks such as construction require significant manpower, the construction industry has been forced to adopt a number of different tools in order to help its workers stay safe on-site through social distancing measures.
+Because labor-intensive tasks such as construction require significant manpower, the construction industry has been forced to adopt a number of different construction tools in order to help its workers stay safe on-site through social distancing measures.

 As such, the pandemic has greatly accelerated the demand for digital transformations throughout the construction industry.
 The construction industry has long been considered one of the world’s least digitized sectors, with the United States ranking second-to-last and Europe ranked the worst.
 COVID-19 has forced construction firms to rapidly adopt new solutions that allow workers to carry out both on-site and in the office while adhering to crucial public safety measures.
 How to improve team collaboration across different teams and projects?